-Format Guides for Submitting Lower Court Opinions in Electronic Format
+Electronic Format Guides for Submitting Trial Court Opinions

-- The regarding (Re:) line of the message should state: "Opinions Submitted Electronically."
+The Subject line of the message should state: "Opinions Submitted Electronically."

 - "Railroad was not liable for injury sustained in trip on floor mat at station."

 - "Evidence supported determination that defendant violated terms and conditions of probation."

 - "Dispute between member firm and investors was subject to NASD arbitration."